sonik-br/usb2retroconsole-fw/README.md

 | GND    | GND  |

 **All data pins must be level shifted!**<br/>
-Pico's GPIO runs at 3.3v and megadrive runs at 5v.
+Pico's GPIO runs at 3.3v and saturn runs at 5v.

 Usable mode depends on the input controller type: